antrea-io/website/content/docs/v1.0.0/docs/getting-started.md

 In case a node does not have a supported OVS module installed, you can install it following the instructions at:
 [Installing Open vSwitch](https://docs.openvswitch.org/en/latest/intro/install).
-Please be aware that the `vport-stt` module is not in the Linux tree and needs to be built from source, please build and load it manually before STT tunneling is enabled.

 Some experimental features disabled by default may have additional requirements, please refer to the [Feature Gates documentation](feature-gates.md) to determine